browser-network/network/README.md

 ESM library style.

 TODO
+* ATTOW connecting takes 10-15 seconds.
+However, using raw RTC in the browser (via `const r = new RTCPeerConnection({'iceServers': [{'urls': 'stun:stun.l.google.com:19302'}]}); r.createOffer().then(console.log)`
+  ), the offer comes almost immediately.
+If this can be figured out, the main issue with this library can be solved.
+That coupled with rapid switchboard messaging when no active connections can probably bring connection time down to a second or two.
 * Better switching service backoff scheme
 * Conditional messaging - a preflight is sent before sending a bigger message asking if a node wants to accept it.
 A broken boundary is rude.